- Location 16.9203° S, 145.7710° E

 - Temperature: Min 17 °C Max 36 °C

-Visitors can fly into the domestic and international airport gateway and visit two World Heritage-listed sites, the Great Barrier Reef and Daintree Rainforest.
+Cairns visitors can fly into the domestic and international airport gateway.
+This city is a beautiful destination to explore two World Heritage-listed sites, the Great Barrier Reef and Daintree Rainforest.

 Cairns is a popular holiday destination With a sophisticated, multicultural hub and 5-star accommodation and dining.